 Edinburgh Poverty Commission

-Edinburgh Poverty Commission is an independent group working together to define the steps we all need to take to end poverty in Edinburgh.
+Edinburgh Poverty Commission was an independent group that ran from November 2018 to September 2020 to define the steps we all need to take to end poverty in Edinburgh with the aims to:

 - Better understand the forces which drive almost one in four children in Edinburgh into poverty